Share Buy Back - What Is The Purpose?

 Purpose..

-1. Now, let us see the purpose of the buyback of shares.
+1. Extra cash return - Now, one purpose of the buyback of shares can be returning excess cash with the company to the shareholders.
 When a company wants to raise money, it will issue shares to the general public.
 However, the case may also be the opposite, i.e., the company has a lot of excess funds with it due to high profits or reserves.
 In such cases, the company may want to give some of it back to the shareholders to keep them happy and satisfied.
 A few ways to do so is to declare a good dividend or a share buyback.
 Therefore, through buyback, the company gives its shareholders the chance to sell the shares and earn a guaranteed return without risk.
-This enhances shareholder value by increasing its earnings per share (EPS), boosting the stock prices, which finally helps the company restructure.

 Example: